buildspace/buildspace-projects/Polygon_ENS/en/Section_1/Lesson_2_Running_Basic_Smart_Contract.md

 import "hardhat/console.sol";
 ```

-Some magic given to us by Hardhat to do some console logs in our contract.
+Some magic was given to us by Hardhat to do some console logs in our contract.
 It's actually challenging to debug smart contracts but this is one of the goodies Hardhat gives us to make life easier.

 ```solidity
 contract Domains{